 Diana S. Brown

-Diana Brown is a partner practicing education law and labor/employment law, with an emphasis on advising and representing clients in personnel matters, negotiation and administration of collective bargaining agreements, grievance and arbitration procedures, unfair labor practice proceedings before the State Employment Relations Board, FMLA, ADA, and defending discrimination claims before the Equal Employment Opportunity Commission and the Ohio Civil Rights Commission.
+Diana Brown is a partner in the education group.
+Her practice focuses on labor/employment law, the negotiation and administration of collective bargaining agreements, grievance and arbitration disputes, employee discipline, unfair labor practice proceedings before the State Employment Relations Board, FMLA, ADA, and defending employment discrimination claims before the Equal Employment Opportunity Commission and the Ohio Civil Rights Commission.

-Diana has been practicing labor and employment law for nearly 20 years in both the public and private sector.
-For the last 10 years, she has represented school districts throughout the state of Ohio.
+Diana has been practicing labor and employment law for 24 years in both the public and private sector.
+For the past 15 years, she has represented public school districts and other public entities throughout the state of Ohio.
+She is a frequent presenter at various education law and human resources seminars.

 - Member, Ohio Council of School Board Attorneys